Dans-labs/dariah/docs/index.md

 To get an impression of the kind of work behind this app, we reveal how many lines of code have been written in which languages.
+See also how we managed to keep the code in all those languages tidy.

 ## [Lessons learned](Lessons)